top of page

 • Frost-tender perennials - We also love growing a wide range of tropical perennials throughout the heat of the summer.
 We'll save all the specifics for a different post, but many of these (like lemongrass, lemon verbena, lemon balm, curry trees, moringa trees, ginger, galangal, turmeric, and many others) can be overwintered in the ground and will come back if well-mulched.

-• Frost-hardy plants - If you're growing from seed, late July - August is the time to start brassica seeds (think broccoli, cabbage, cauliflower, kale, kohlrabi, collard greens, mustard greens, bok choi, arugula).
+• Frost-hardy plants - If you're growing from seed, late July - August is the time to start leafy greens (like lettuce and chard) and brassica seeds (think broccoli, cabbage, cauliflower, kale, kohlrabi, collard greens, mustard greens, bok choi, arugula).
 You can start your seeds indoors under grow lights.
 You can also start them outdoors on a back porch or a protected area, but your seedlings will need a lot more babying.
 Things to consider are that soil must stay consistently moist for the seeds to germinate, your seedlings will need sufficient light so they don't get leggy, and you'll need to protect your seedlings from heavy rainfall and pest pressure (in the heat, cabbage worms will find your plants quick).
-Another option is to buy transplants from a local nursery (like us!) in September, which is what many gardeners opt to do.
+Another option is to buy transplants from a local nursery (like us!) in September and October, which is what many gardeners opt to do.
+Or they do a combo of direct seeding and purchasing established transplants.

 September - October